martinengelke/vifmtimg/README.md

-# Image previews using Überzug for vifm (vi file manager)
+# Image previews using timg for vifm (vi file manager)

+Note: This is a fork of vifmimg which uses Ueberzug for image previewing.
+Since Uberzug is depreciated I tend to use [timg](https://github.com/hzeller/timg) instead which outputs similar experiences.

 ![image](https://raw.githubusercontent.com/cirala/vifmimg/master/screenshot.png)